-There is information and advice for groomers and other pet businesses in England – specifically regarding if/how groomers can operate in tiers 1, 2 and 3 - available from the Canine and Feline Sector Group.
+There is further information and advice for groomers and other pet businesses available from the Canine and Feline Sector Group.

 How can I get help with training my dog during coronavirus?

-Some of The Kennel Club's accredited trainers and training clubs are running online sessions that you may be able to get involved in – you can find these online.
+Some of The Kennel Club's Accredited Instructors and training clubs are running online sessions that you may be able to get involved in – you can find these online.

 Depending on where you are and which restrictions apply, some dog training classes may still be able to operate with social distancing and other measures in place.
 In the first instance, call your dog trainer.
 Defra-approved advice for dog trainers and other pet businesses in England is available via the Canine and Feline Sector Group.